cmichi/mediagoblin-plugins/README.md

 An advanced version of the [sampleplugin](http://mediagoblin.readthedocs.org/en/latest/pluginwriter/quickstart.html) described in the MediaGoblin documentation.
+This one uses template hooks, template variables, config files and default configuration.

 ## piwik

 Piwik is a the free software alternative to Google Analytics.
 This (very simple plugin) inserts your Piwik tracking code right before `</body>`.
 Sure you could also just add the code in the theme directly.
-But then you would have to add it after each update.
-Using the plugin is a better way.
+But then you would have to add it after each MediaGoblin update.
+Using a plugin is more comfortable.

+## Flattr

 # Helpful links